Alaska Yacht Charters

 On your yacht charter you can get up close and personal with a glacier

 Most of the time your vacations include warm tropical waters, but this time around you’re in for something completely different.
-Nothing is more magical than cruising past towering glaciers while icebergs sway on the water and chunks of ice crash into the water below.
+Nothing is more magical than cruising past towering glaciers while icebergs float on the water and chunks of frozen water crash into the sea below.
 Inside Passage glacier tours will bring you past walls of ice, stunning waterfalls, and wildlife sunning on floating chunks of ice as they take a break from splashing around.

 The Passage – which runs from Juneau and Glacier Bay in the north, to Ketchikan in the south – puts on a dazzling display of ice.
 The region is home to some of Alaska’s largest, most picturesque and, and awe-inspiring ice crags, and exploring the Passage’s glaciers offers charterers a number of firsts.
 Like seeing a glacier “calve” and drop a 10-story berg into the sea, or gawking at the sheer enormity of a 400-foot high, 2-mile wide mountain of ice.
 Bottom line, if you fancy yourself an explorer, chartering a yacht in Alaska will let you live your dreams.